 — Mark 11:1-3 NLT

 below.)
 Now, he sets the plan in motion.
-He sends his followers to get the colt that begins his journey of sacrifice and salvation.
+He sends his followers to get the young donkey that will begin the last phase of his journey of sacrifice and salvation.
 He embraces that future knowing the cost.
-Along the way, he will have opportunities to turn away from that future — he can not ride into Jerusalem on the donkey's colt, he can avoid confrontations with the powers that be in Jerusalem, he can opt out of the sacrifice in the Garden of Gethsemane, he can call down angels to save him, he can refuse to go to the Cross, and he can come down from the Cross to prove his identity.
-Yet in each case and at every crossroad of decision, Jesus embraces the will of God, accepts his role as sacrificial Son, and fulfills the prophets' words.
-The Cross will be no accident.
-His sacrifice will not be something forced upon him.
-His rejection and humiliation will not be some awful surprise over which he has no control.
-Jesus has come to "serve and give his life as a ransom"
+Along the way, he will have opportunities to turn away from that future — he could choose not to not ride into Jerusalem on the young donkey, he could avoid confrontations with the powers that be in Jerusalem, he could opt out of the sacrifice while in the Garden of Gethsemane, he could call down angels to save him, he could refuse to go to the cross, and he could come down from the cross to prove his identity.
+Yet, in each case and at every crossroad of decision, Jesus embraces the will of God, accepts his role as the sacrificial Son, and fulfills the prophets' words.
+The cross will be no accident.
+His sacrifice will not be something forced on him.
+His rejection and humiliation will not be some surprise over which he has no control.
+Jesus has come "to serve and to give his life as a ransom"

 for sinners (Mark 10:45) ... even the very sinners who will mock, abuse, and murder him.
 This future is the one Jesus embraces as he sends his followers for the young donkey.
 He has need of this young donkey to begin this final part of the journey that will ultimately take him to the cross and bring his grace to us.